- Home

 Rooms with a view

-Few Dublin restaurants offer as iconic a local sight as a coveted window seat at The Winding Stair, or the rooftop terrace at its more casual neighbouring Liffeyside sister, The Woollen Mills Eating House.
+Few Dublin restaurants offer as iconic a local sight as a coveted window seat at The Winding Stair, or the rooftop terrace at its more casual neighbouring Liffey-side sister, The Woollen Mills Eating House.
 Both overlook the unmistakeable Ha’Penny Bridge and serve generous portions with a distinctive local flavour and a whole lotta love.

 For a birds-eye view of the city’s rooftops and the low-lying mountains that frame it, Sophie’s at The Dean offer a crowd-pleasing menu featuring modern European favourites in a glam glasshouse setting.

-Beyond the city, head to Oliveto at Haddington House for upscale Italian fare with panoramic views of Dun Laoghaire’s East Pier, Sandycove and the Forty Foot.
+Beyond the city, head to Oliveto at Haddington House for upscale Italian fare with panoramic views of Dún Laoghaire’s East Pier, Sandycove and the Forty Foot.
 Across the bay in Howth, Aqua perches pier-side with floor-to-ceiling views of the north-county coastline and off-shore islands backdropping a seafood-heavy menu in smart surrounds.

 Laidback upbeat excellence

-Sometimes you want to come as you are, and let the restaurant do the wowing.
+Sometimes you want to come as you are and let the restaurant do the wowing.
 Dublin has plenty of deceptively casual outposts of understated excellence, where the upbeat ambiance of sharp-styled dining rooms is matched by highly skilled cooking that puts the fun into fine dining.
 Try for tables at Bastible and Clanbrassil House, two seasonally driven Portobello neighbourhood siblings; or Mae in Ballsbridge where Clanbrassil House’s former head chef, Grainne O’Keefe, is doing her own fabulous thing in partnership with The French Paradox wine merchants below.

 At Delahunt on Camden Street, bookend the assured contemporary cooking with a classic cocktail in The Sitting Room upstairs, where mid-century vibes meet corniced ceilings and period fireplaces.
 Northside of the river, the talented team at Mr Fox on Parnell Square project a playful culinary sensibility onto the blank-canvas setting of a whitewashed vaulted basement.
-Their newer sister restaurant, D’Olier Street, has meanwhile gone full NYC-style glamour and sophistication.
+Meanwhile, their newer sister restaurant, D’Olier Street, has gone full NYC-style glamour and sophistication.

 A date to remember